I’ve been hearing a lot about productivity in the UK recently. What’s the deal?

 If we knew, we’d probably have the Nobel Prize in economics!

 There are a whole host of reasons why UK businesses are less productive than those in other countries.
-But as a general rule, one of the best ways to increase your organisation’s productivity is to increase the effectiveness of its management.
+But as a general rule, increasing the effectiveness of your management is one of the best ways to increase your organisation’s productivity.

 What, really?
 Management?